Low-frequency in-vivo EPR Spectroscopy Vademecum

 Some may think that lower detection sensitivity may require additional steps such as a higher concentration of paramagnetic substances or an extension of the acquisition time.
 However, our solutions have shown that it is possible to create an L-band EPR spectrometer with sensitivity similar to the traditional CW EPR spectrometers operating in higher frequencies.

 We managed to design a new solution and by increasing the sensitivity of the system managed to make radio EPR spectroscopy much easier.
-In our configuration, the maximum size of the object (that you can place in the detection area) is 6 cm and.
+In our configuration, the maximum size of the object (that you can place in the detection area) is 6 cm.
 The signal is collected by the surface resonator.

-Therefore, the low-frequency EPR spectroscopy can monitor various biologically important parameters like antioxidant capacity, pO2 or ROS concentration etc. These parameters can be measured in-vivo with high accuracy, in a minimally invasive way and in real-time, which is very difficult, if possible at all, to achieve with any other existing methods.
+Therefore, low-frequency EPR spectroscopy can monitor various biologically important parameters like antioxidant capacity, pO2 or ROS concentration etc. These parameters can be measured in-vivo with high accuracy, in a minimally invasive way and in real-time, which is very difficult, if possible at all, to achieve with any other existing methods.

 Physics

-The EPR technique detects molecular species with, at least one unpaired electron (paramagnetic complexes, radicals, lattice defects, etc.) In order to detect EPR signals from unpaired electrons, the ratio between the magnetic field and RF frequency has to be equal.
+The EPR technique detects molecular species with, at least one unpaired electron (paramagnetic complexes, radicals, lattice defects, etc.) To detect EPR signals from unpaired electrons, the ratio between the magnetic field and RF frequency has to be equal.
 Such a situation means that the conditions for magnetic resonance are met.
 In practice, it means placing the sample in an external magnetic field in the presence of a constant RF frequency.

 Areas of Applications